Qarik-Group/runbooks/services.md

 The Blacksmith Management Web UI provides an overview of what is going on with a single Blacksmith Services Broker.

-If deployed with Genesis, it is as easy as:
+You can get the UI by using the `visit` addon

 ```
 $ genesis do my-env visit
 Running visit addon for my-env
 ```

-To access it without Genesis, you'll you'll need its IP address (see _Determining the IP address of your Blacksmith Broker_).

-All of Blacksmith is protected by HTTP basic authentication.
+The `visit` addon will perform auth for you.
+If for any reason, you need to auth manually, all of Blacksmith is protected by HTTP basic authentication.
 The username is always `blacksmith`, and the password can be found in your Vault:

 ```
-$ safe read secret/$ENV/blacksmith/broker:password
+$ safe read secret/my/env/blacksmith/broker:password
 ```

-(replacing `$ENV` with your actually environment prefix, something like `us/east/2/prod` for `us-east-2-prod`).

 The UI lists the current catalog: